24001618/Fatma-Mohammad-24001618/README.md

 # Code For PaSeR
-Our Paper [Sentence Representation Learning with Generative Objective rather than Contrastive Objective](https://arxiv.org/pdf/2210.08474.pdf) is accepted by the main conference of EMNLP 2022.
-In this repo, we provide the code for training in the unsupervised setting.
+This repo aims to reproduce the results of the [Sentence Representation Learning with Generative Objective rather than Contrastive Objective](https://arxiv.org/pdf/2210.08474.pdf) paper.
+In this repo, I will provide the code used throughout my study.

 ## Dependency